How to choose the best Olive Oil

 Goes well with: Rich Pasta Sauces, Bitter greens, Spicy dishes, Soups, Stews, Grilled meats & roasts and lastly Bruschetta

-I cook a large variety of things so I have a great extra virgin olive oil that I feel comfortable serving with pretty much everything.
-It’s from a great producer and family friend called Marina Colonna and her estate is between Molise and Puglia.
+We cook a large variety of things so we chose to have a great extra virgin olive oil that we feel comfortable serving with pretty much everything.
+The Extra Virgin Olive Oil we use is from a great producer and family friend called Marina Colonna and her estate is between Molise and Puglia.
 She produces very high quality oils and is extremely passionate about her products.
-You can order her Extra Virgin live Oil directly from the farm.
-Check out her website for more information. http://www.marinacolonna.it/en/
+You can order her Extra Virgin live Oil dierctly on her website here.